PercibalG12/LEARNJAVA/11_Booleans/NOTES/src/notes.md

 }
 ```
 # IF ELSE EXAMPLE
-- more will follow in the next chapter pon if else
+- more will follow in the next chapter on if else

 ```java
 public class Main{